Cross-MPI: Cross-scale Stereo for Image Super-Resolution using Multiplane Images: Conclusion

 \section{Conclusion}

 This paper explores the RefSR problem for real multiscale camera systems.
-We propose Cross-MPI, an end-to-end network that takes the underneath scene structures as a clue to transfer HR details from one view to the other under a large resolution gap, \eg, $8\times$.
-The proposed Cross-MPI consists of a plane-aware attention-based MPI module to explicitly and effectively captures correspondences along depth planes, a multiscale guided upsampling module to estimate correspondences in a coarse-to-fine manner with elaborately designed LR correspondence estimation and guided upsampling mechanism, and a SR synthesis and fusion module to adequately transfer HR details and generate the final SR result.
-Extensive experiments show the superior performance of Cross-MPI over the state-of-art in both digital synthesized and optical zoomed cross-scale datasets.
-We will further explore the Cross-MPI structure for other applications in hybrid multiscale camera systems.
+We propose Cross-MPI, an end-to-end network that takes the underlying scene structures as a clue for transferring HR details from one view to the other under a large resolution gap, \eg, $8\times$.
+The proposed Cross-MPI consists of a plane-aware attention-based MPI module to explicitly and effectively capture correspondences along depth planes, a multiscale guided upsampling module to estimate correspondences in a coarse-to-fine manner with an elaborately designed guided upsampling mechanism, and an SR synthesis and fusion module to adequately transfer HR details and generate the final SR result.
+Extensive experiments show the superior performance of Cross-MPI over the state-of-the-art in both digital synthesized and optical zoom cross-scale datasets.

+It is worth noting that our method mainly focuses on the SR quality of the matched (non-occluded) regions, while the SR for occluded regions can only rely on the LR input in our design.
+A possible future work is to solve the occlusion problem by referring to similar textures from the non-occluded areas.

+\textbf{Acknowledgements.} This paper is supported by the National Key Research and Development Program of China [2018YFB2100500] and the NSFC No.61827805 and No.61861166002.

 { }